jgravois/devsummit/2019/rest-js/README.md

 ```

 <aside class="notes">
+  this in and of itself doesnt fetch a token
+  similar to JSAPI IdentityManager
+    * DOESNT juggle multiple portals
+    * doesnt present a UI to login when an anonymous request fails

-  a token isnt fetched until its time to make a request
+  tokens arent fetched until its time to make a request
 </aside>

 ---